nicinabox/nicinabox.com/source/_posts/2011-09-12-shortcutting-heroku-deployments.markdown

   $ deploy dev
 {% endcodeblock %}

 Here's the function.
-Just drop it in your @.bashrc@ (or whatever shell config you use).
+Just drop it in your `.bashrc` (or whatever shell config you use).

 {% gist 1072008 %}